stack-rs/rattan/guide/src/guide/new-cell.md

     type Config = DropPacketCellConfig;

     fn set_config(&self, config: Self::Config) -> Result<(), Error> {
-        self.loss_interval.store(config.loss_interval, std::sync::atomic::Ordering::Acquire);
+        self.loss_interval
+            .store(config.loss_interval, std::sync::atomic::Ordering::Release);
         Ok(())
     }
 }
 ```

 Note that the code above includes a `DropPacketCellConfig` struct, which is the configuration struct defined for the example cell.
-When implementing the `ControlInterface` trait, we also need to define a struct for your cell's configuration.
+When implementing the `ControlInterface` trait, we also need to define a struct for our cell's configuration.
 This struct typically contains the parameters that you want to use within the cell.
 It will also be helpful if you want to read settings or parameters from some configuration files (e.g., TOML).